Skip to main content

 The problem: custom blocks on AI crawlers

 Some stores — or apps installed on those stores — add custom rules that block specific AI crawlers.
-The AI-specific user agents to watch for:
+These match the AI user-agents StoreAudit checks for in its robots.txt sub-score:

-• ChatGPT-User — ChatGPT browsing on behalf of users
+• ChatGPT-User — OpenAI's live-browsing agent (ChatGPT on behalf of users)

 If your robots.txt includes rules like this: